le4ker/blog/_posts/2018-10-02-blocktopus.md

 ---
 layout: post
 section-type: post
-title: "Embracing Regulation in Distributed Public Ledgers"
+title: "Blocktopus, the one-stop KYC gateway"
 category: tech
 tags: ["security", "blocktopus"]
 ---

-Since the very first Bitcoin transaction, decentralized systems have evolved beyond the expectations of even cypherpunks.
-Decentralization not only enables digital transactions without the need for a central authority, but also automates financial agreements, allows for digital crowdfunding, tokenization of "real world" assets, creation of digital assets, and more in a decentralized fashion.
-Despite these innovative advancements, decentralization has faced its share of struggles.
+Since the very first transaction on Bitcoin, the first Distributed Public Ledger, a decade ago, decentralization has evolved beyond the expectations that even cypherpunks had for it.
+Decentralization, apart from enabling digital transactions between parties without the need to trust a central authority, has enabled automation of financial agreements between parties, digital crowdfundings, tokenization of “real world” assets, creation of digital assets and many more, all of them in a decentralized fashion.
+All these innovative new ways to expand the value proposition of Distributed Public Ledgers has not been without a struggle.

-Technology and society are interdependent; regulations from every jurisdiction around the world aim to adapt technology to the standards of society.
-This happened with the proliferation of the Internet and is happening now with Distributed Public Ledgers.
-Although these regulations introduce friction to decentralized systems, it is a friction we must embrace and strive to mitigate.
+Societies cannot thrive without Technology and Technology cannot thrive without Societies.
+And for that reason there are regulations from every jurisdiction around the world, that try to adapt all kind of Technologies to the standards of each Society.
+It happened with the proliferation of the Internet before, it’s happening right now with the proliferation of Distributed Public Ledgers.
+These regulations are introducing friction to Distributed Public Ledgers, but it’s a friction that we need to embrace and do our best to make it less painful.

 **Continue reading
 [here](https://medium.com/blocktopus/blocktopus-the-one-stop-kyc-gateway-e715aac796c3)**